WTO judge blockage could prove 'the beginning of the end' | DW | 10.12.2019

 The World Trade Organization is facing a major crisis as its appellate body loses its ability to rule on new dispute cases.
 The US has been blocking the appointment of new judges to protest the way the WTO does business.

-The appellate body of the World Trade Organization (WTO), considered the supreme court for international trade, will lose its ability to rule on new dispute cases from Tuesday midnight.
+The appellate body of the World Trade Organization (WTO), considered the supreme court for international trade, will lose its ability to rule on new dispute cases from midnight Tuesday.

 The panel, whose decisions affect billions of dollars in global trade, is supposed to have seven judges.
 But their ranks have dwindled because the United States — under the past three presidents — has blocked replacements to protest the way the WTO does business.